Sue's Photo Gallery

 Sue's Linen cupboard before decluttering in 2020

 Sue had so much linen!
-Often when she opened a door, items would drop
+Often when she

-on her head!
+opened a door, items would drop on her head!

-Bizarrely, Sue put up with that
+Bizarrely, Sue put up with that for

-situation for quite some time...
+quite some time...

 Sue's Linen cupboard before decluttering in 2020

-The Linen Cupboard was jam packed with more than just linen.
+with more than just linen.

-All sorts of miscellaneous items were shoved in there to die a slow death.
+shoved in there to die a slow death.

 Sue's Linen Cupboard after decluttering in 2020

-Hours later, there were less items in the Cupboard but it was still full.
+Hours later, there were less items in the cupboard but it was still full.

-Labels were definitely needed to help Sue locate the correct size of sheets!
+Labels were definitely needed to find a

 Sue's Linen Cupboard after decluttering in 2020

-Sue still had too much inventory but she understood that decluttering occurs in stages - it was better than before.
+Sue still had too much inventory but she understood that decluttering occurs in stages -

-There was a definite feeling that items were less likely to drop from the sky and
+There was a definite feeling that items were

-bounce off her head!
+less likely to bounce off her head!

-Sue later re-used the white plastic containers in her pantry.
+Sue later re-used the white containers

 Sue's Linen Cupboard 2024